IPaC resource list

 BCC Rangewide (CON)

-Tell me more about conservation measures I can implement to avoid or minimize impacts to migratory birds.
+Tell me more about avoidance and minimization measures I can implement to avoid or minimize impacts to migratory birds.

-Nationwide Conservation Measures describes measures that can help avoid and minimize impacts to all birds at any location year round.
-Implementation of these measures is particularly important when birds are most likely to occur in the project area.
-When birds may be breeding in the area, identifying the locations of any active nests and avoiding their destruction is a very helpful impact minimization measure.
-To see when birds are most likely to occur and be breeding in your project area, view the Probability of Presence Summary.
+Nationwide Avoidance & Minimization Measures for Birds describes measures that can help avoid and minimize impacts to all birds at any location year-round.
+When birds may be breeding in the area, identifying the locations of any active nests and avoiding their destruction is one of the most effective ways to minimize impacts.
+To see when birds are most likely to occur and breed in your project area, view the Probability of Presence Summary.
 Additional measures or permits may be advisable depending on the type of activity you are conducting and the type of infrastructure or bird species present on your project site.

 What does IPaC use to generate the list of migratory birds that potentially occur in my specified location?

 The migratory bird list generated for your project is derived from data provided by the Avian Knowledge Network (AKN).
-The AKN data is based on a growing collection of survey, banding, and citizen science datasets and is queried and filtered to return a list of those birds reported as occurring in the 10km grid cell(s) which your project intersects, and that have been identified as warranting special attention because they are a BCC species in that area, an eagle (Eagle Act requirements may apply), or a species that has a particular vulnerability to offshore activities or development.
+The AKN data is based on a growing collection of survey, banding, and citizen science datasets and is queried and filtered to return a list of those birds reported as occurring in the 10km grid cell(s) with which your project intersects.
+These species have been identified as warranting special attention because they are BCC species in that area, an eagle (Bald and Golden Eagle Protection Act requirements may apply), or a species that has a particular vulnerability to offshore activities or development.

 Again, the Migratory Bird Resource list includes only a subset of birds that may occur in your project area.
 It is not representative of all birds that may occur in your project area.
-To get a list of all birds potentially present in your project area, please visit the Rapid Avian Information Locator (RAIL) Tool.
+To get a list of all birds potentially present in your project area, and to verify survey effort when no results present, please visit the Rapid Avian Information Locator (RAIL) Tool.

 What does IPaC use to generate the probability of presence graphs for the migratory birds potentially occurring in my specified location?